 The Complete Guide To Sustainable Cocktails

-Our first port of call was Google…and it was eye opening what we found.
+Our first port of call was Google, and what we found was eye opening!

 For instance, a bar using one bunch of bananas per day contributes 125kg to CO2 emissions per year.